iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

---Version 14.3.3
+Version 14.3.3
--- Fix AutoSubCharge trying to activate on any subjob.
+- Fix AutoSubCharge trying to activate on any subjob.

 Version 14.3.2
 - Fixed an error in the Fast Cast update.